StevenMayher/431-2021/labs/lab07/lab07.md

 ## Question 1 (10 points)

-Ingest the data, and then make sure that (a) group is a meaningfully leveled factor, (b) sex is a factor, and (c) age and the two blood pressure results are properly numeric variables, and to look for missing data.
-Once you’ve done this, run some simple and attractive, well-annotated summaries to report the number of subjects per group, as well as the sex, age and baseline blood pressure levels of the subjects in each group.
+Ingest the data, and then make sure that (a) group is a meaningfully leveled factor, (b) partnership status is a factor, and (c) age and the two blood pressure results are properly numeric variables, and to look for missing data.
+Once you’ve done this, run some simple and attractive, well-annotated summaries to report the number of subjects per group, as well as the partnership status, age and baseline blood pressure levels of the subjects in each group.
 Do the groups look comparable on these three baseline variables?

 ## Question 2 (10 points)